fgrandel/zephyr/doc/develop/application/index.rst

 * :makevar:`EXTRA_ZEPHYR_MODULES`: Like :makevar:`ZEPHYR_MODULES`, except these
   will be added to the list of modules found via west, instead of replacing it.

-* :makevar:`FILE_SUFFIX`: Optional suffix for filenames that will be added to Kconfig fragments and devicetree overlays (if these files exists, otherwise will fallback to the name without the prefix).
+* :makevar:`FILE_SUFFIX`: Optional suffix for filenames that will be added to Kconfig, devicetree and configuration files (if these files exist, otherwise will fallback to the name without the prefix).
 See :ref:`application-file-suffixes` for details.

 .. note::